Giacomo Matteotti: Martyr and myth

 The Mussolini government opposed from the beginning the climate of commemoration that had been created by having the Blackshirts guarding the place where the crime had been committed in order to avoid any type of commemoration.
-Fascist politician and former PNF secretary Roberto Farinacci stated in 1927 "I had only one duty: to ensure that 10 June 1925 was the opposite of 10 June 1924.
+In 1927, fascist politician and former PNF secretary Roberto Farinacci stated: "I had only one duty: to ensure that 10 June 1925 was the opposite of 10 June 1924.
 In fact, today we have succeeded in demonstrating that the nation is obsessed with the Aventine Party and considers all the Aventine supporters to be charlatans.
 Today we can say loud and clear that if Italy does not witness the evil speculation of that dead man—speculation that served to sell newspapers and insult our country abroad—it is thanks to fascism."

 On 28 June 1924, Idea Nuova reported a letter of future Italian President Sandro Pertini; in the wake of emotion and indignation for the assassination, Pertini had requested to join the PSU.
 The Matteotti myth soon crossed national borders, so much so that in 1926 the Labour and Socialist International dedicated a fund to Matteotti's memory to help the workers' movement in dictatorial states, which remained active until the outbreak of the World War II.
 The Matteotti-Hof was inaugurated in 1927 as part of the public housing program of the city of Vienna.
 In Vienna, a social housing complex renamed Matteottihof was built between 1926 and 1927, while the Monument to Giacomo Matteotti was erected in the people's house in Brussels in 1927.
 Among other initiatives, the suffragette Sylvia Pankhurst founded in London on 1 May 1930 the Women's International Matteotti Committee.

 During the Spanish Civil War in the 1930s, the Matteotti Battalion operated within the Justice and Freedom movement among the international brigades; the other was the Garibaldi Battalion.
 The Matteotti Battalion was formed in January 1937 within the Durruti Column.
 Among the many Italian figures who fought during the civil war were liberal socialists like Rosselli, republicans like Randolfo Pacciardi, and communists like Guido Picelli.
-During the Italian resistance movement to Nazi–fascism, the Italian Socialist Party of Proletarian Unity (PSIUP), the result of a merge in August 1943 of the PSI with the Movement of Proletarian Unity (MUP) led by Lelio Basso and others, formed the Matteotti Brigades.
+During the Italian resistance movement to Nazi–fascism, the Italian Socialist Party of Proletarian Unity (PSIUP), the result of a merge in August 1943 of the PSI with the Movement for a United Proletariat (MUP) led by Lelio Basso and others, formed the Matteotti Brigades.
 Founded after the winter of 1943, the Matteotti Brigades were of socialist inspiration and part of the broader National Liberation Committee (CLN), initially coordinated by the Emilia-Romagna regional CLN and then by the Emilia Romagna Unified Military Command (CUMER).
 Among the other Italian partisan brigades in honour of Matteotti were the Matteotti Montagna Brigade and the Matteotti-Picelli Battalion.